The Wild One: Plot

-Meanwhile, local Charlie Thomas stubbornly tries to drive through, he hits a parked motorcycle and injures Meatball, one of Chino's bikers.
+Meanwhile, local Charlie Thomas stubbornly tries to drive through; he hits a parked motorcycle and injures Meatball, one of Chino's bikers.
 Chino pulls Charlie out and leads both gangs to overturn his car.
-Harry intervenes and starts arresting Chino and Charlie, but when other townspeople remind Harry that Charlie would cause problems for him in the future, he only takes Chino to the station.
+Harry starts arresting Chino and Charlie, but when other townspeople remind Harry that Charlie would cause problems for him in the future, he only takes Chino to the station.
 Later that night some members of the rival biker club harass Dorothy, the telephone switchboard operator into leaving, thereby disrupting the townspeople's communication, while the BRMC abducts Charlie and puts him in the same jail cell as Chino, who is too drunk to leave with the club.

-Later, as both clubs wreck the town and intimidate the inhabitants, some bikers led by Gringo chase and surround Kathie, but Johnny rescues her and takes her on a long ride in the countryside.
+Later, as both clubs wreck the town and intimidate the residents, some bikers led by Gringo chase and surround Kathie, but Johnny rescues her and takes her on a long ride in the countryside.
 Frightened at first, Kathie comes to see that Johnny is genuinely attracted to her and means her no harm.
 When she opens up to him and asks to go with him, he rejects her.
 Crying, she runs away.
 Johnny drives off to search for her.
 Art sees and misinterprets this as an attack.
 The townspeople have had enough.
 Johnny's supposed assault on Kathie is the last straw.
 Vigilantes led by Charlie chase and catch Johnny and beat him mercilessly, but he escapes on his motorcycle when Harry confronts the mob.
-The mob give chase, but Johnny is hit by a thrown tire iron and falls.
+The mob give chase.
+Johnny is hit by a thrown tire iron and falls.
 His riderless motorcycle strikes and kills Jimmy.

 Sheriff Stew Singer arrives with his deputies and restores order.
 Johnny is initially arrested for Jimmy's death, with Kathie pleading on his behalf.
-Seeing this, Art and Frank step forward and testify that Johnny was not responsible for the tragedy, with Johnny being unable to thank them.
+Seeing this, Art and Frank state that Johnny was not responsible for the tragedy, with Johnny being unable to thank them.
 The motorcyclists are ordered to leave the county, albeit paying for all damage.
-However, Johnny returns alone to Wrightsville, and re-visits the cafe to say goodbye to Kathie one final time.
-He first tries to hide his humiliation and acts as though he's leaving after getting a cup of coffee, but then he returns, genuinely smiles, and gives her the stolen trophy as a gift.
+However, Johnny returns alone to Wrightsville and revisits the cafe to say goodbye to Kathie one final time.
+He first tries to hide his humiliation and acts as though he is leaving after getting a cup of coffee, but then he returns, smiles and gives her the stolen trophy as a gift.